cockroachdb/docs/StyleGuide.md

 If the code sample you are using is sensitive to curly bracket characters (e.g., JavaScript), you can use `<>` instead.

-Using placeholders within code samples or in non-Markdown locations may require to you [escape them](#escaping-special-characters).
+Using placeholders within code samples or in non-Markdown locations may require to you [escape them](#how-to-escape-special-characters).

 For some examples, see [Connect to a CockroachDB Cluster](https://www.cockroachlabs.com/docs/stable/connect-to-the-database.html?filters=python).

-#### Escaping special characters
+#### How to escape special characters

-Sometimes you may need to escape special characters to acheive proper rendering.
+Sometimes you may need to escape special characters to achieve proper rendering.
 This is most common in the following two cases:

 - You are using Jekyll-reserved characters (e.g., double `{{ ... }}`) in code blocks.
 To escape these, wrap the specific line(s) you wish to escape using the Liquid tags `{% raw %} ... {% endraw %}`.
 For example: